 If you or a loved one suffered sexual abuse at the Cook County Juvenile Temporary Detention Center (Audy Center), know that you are not alone.
 You deserve justice, and you deserve to have your story heard.

 Our attorneys offer free, confidential consultations to survivors.
-We fight aggressively for our clients and operate on a contingency fee basis — meaning you owe nothing unless we win your case.
+We fight aggressively for our clients and operate on a contingency fee basis.
+This means you owe nothing unless we win your case.

 Call us today at 800-553-8082 or contact us online to begin the conversation.